margaretgorguissian/kyliemarxbot/README.md

     * I shortened the Marx Dump significantly, and the Kylie Marx tweet generation was successful.
 (5/30/2017)
 * By adding Marx text and Kylie tweets to the same Markov dictionary, the Kylie Marx tweets are largely non-sensical.
 (When it is just generating a Kylie Jenner tweet using the Markov dictionary, it performs much better).
 There is probably a better method of generating Kylie Marx tweets than just using a single Markov dictionary-- because there are few shared words between Kylie Jenner and Karl Marx, Kylie Marx's tweets are very short and also do not make much sense.
     * I am contemplating generating half the tweet using a Kylie Jenner Markov dictionary, and the other half of the tweet using a Karl Marx Markov dictionary, and then combining the two.
 (5/30/2017)
+    * I have accepted that Kylie Marx's tweets will be nonsensical, and that is part of her charm.
+To make them funnier and also more coherent, I created a JSON file of famous quotes from Karl Marx instead of using chunks of The Communist Manifesto and Das Kapital.
+This decreased more specific words (and names of places) and increased words more regularly associated with Marx.
+Because this also increased the amount of articles and simple verbs, the generation of Markov chains is performing better because there is a greater chance of a tweet containing both Marx and Kylie content.
+(6/1/2017)

 ### Resources/References/Inspiration